Mr Habit

 Home screen

-Jogging screen
+Jogging habit screen

-Video prototype
+Video Prototype

 Time to get things tested

-Testing both low fidelity and high fidelity prototypes is where a large chunk of the iterations was done throughout the.
-Corners were rounded, the background color changed, and more.
-A few screens were removed because they were counterproductive and served no real person in the user flow.
-The goal of the two-round of testing was to see if the user could successfully add a habit and then check on the habit's progress.
-I wanted to understand how the testers interpreted the design and how they proceed to the next step in order to accomplish the task.
+I made numerous iterations while testing both low-fidelity and high-fidelity prototypes.
+I rounded corners, changed background colors, and made other adjustments.
+I removed a few counterproductive screens that didn't fit into the user flow.
+The goal of the two rounds of testing was to determine if users could successfully add a habit and track its progress.
+I wanted to understand how the testers interpreted the design and how they proceeded to the next step to accomplish the task.

 First-round testing